Greater Hyderabad Municipal Corporation: Greater Hyderabad Municipal Corporation (2007–2025)

-with a jurisdiction of 900 km^{2}.
+Greater Hyderabad Municipal Corporation (2025-2026)

+In November 2025, it was announced that the 27 adjoining urban local bodies (7 municipal corporations: Badangpet, Bandlaguda Jagir, Meerpet–Jillelguda, Boduppal, Peerzadiguda, Jawaharnagar, Nizampet and 20 municipalities: Pedda Amberpet, Jalpally, Shamshabad, Turkayamjal, Manikonda, Narsingi, Adibatla, Tukkuguda, Medchal, Dammaiguda, Nagaram, Pocharam, Ghatkesar, Gundlapochampalli, Thumkunta, Kompally, Dundigal, Bolarum, Tellapur, Ameenpur) will be merged into GHMC.
+On 3 December 2025, the government order was issued stating that merger came into effect from 2 December 2025.
+The number of wards were increased to 300.

+GHMC split (2026-present)

+On 11 February 2026, the Greater Hyderabad Municipal Corporation (GHMC) was divided into three corporations: GHMC, CMC and MMC.
+Following the end of the local body term on 9 February 2026, the Government of Telangana appointed special commissioners until the next local body elections are held.
+All the three corporations are governed by the Core Urban Region (Integrated Governance) Act, 2026.
+The reorganised GHMC covers approximately 689 km2.

 Administration

 The Greater Hyderabad Municipal Corporation is headed by a Municipal Commissioner, an IAS officer.
 The commissioner wields the executive power of the house.
 A quinquennial election is held to elect corporators to power.
 The corporators are responsible for overseeing that their constituencies have the basic civic infrastructure in place, and that there is no lacuna on the part of the authorities.

 Executive

 The Andhra Pradesh Government appointed CVSK Sarma as the first Chief Commissioner of GHMC in 2007.
 There is also a provision for a directly elected mayor of Hyderabad.
 However, the Chief Commissioner can allocate more funds and in general has more power.

 Legislature

 The term of the legislature of precursor to the GHMC namely the Municipal Corporation of Hyderabad, then simply called by the same name ended before the formation of the GHMC.
 The Standing Committee of the Legislature takes a major role in the decision-making process within the legislature when it is in session.
 64 ex-officio members including 5 Lok Sabha MPs whose constituencies are in GHMC jurisdiction vote in GHMC election.

 The Mayor is the head of the house.
 They function through four organs namely Council, Mayor, standing Committees and commissioner.
 The council, which consists of the registered voters of the corporation, is a deliberative body.